ponder-lab/Common-Eclipse-Refactoring-Framework/README.md

 # Eclipse Java Refactoring Framework

-A framework for making creating refactoring plugins in Eclipse a bit easier.
+A framework for making creating refactoring plugins in Eclipse a bit easier for particular kinds of refactorings.